shutsuensha/pint3rest.xyz/frontend/README.md

   - cancel fileMedia
   - animations for like
   - animations for comment
-- font
- - font for all
-- favicon icon
 - back arrow with route back in all routes
 - title change on every route
 - not found user view, pin view - redirect to not-found route with back arrow to home